 With trepidation Wilbur said “Let him in.”

-Between the detective’s clean new suit and eerily calm demeanor, there was no obvious sign of him having been the captive of a very twisted man a few hours prior.
+Between the detective’s clean new suit and eerily calm demeanor, there was no obvious sign of him having been a captive of Skinnyman’s a few hours prior.

 “Wilbur, my name is Detective Jefferson Higgins.
 But you can call me Jeff.
 I owe you my life.
 The least I could do is tell my co-workers I couldn’t get a good look at your face.”